 As a new professor, I am actively recruiting new students.
-If you are interested in social networks or security and privacy, read the prospective students section of my webpage, and then send me an email.
+If you are interested in social networks, security and privacy, or personalization algorithms, read the prospective students section of my webpage, and then send me an email.

-- Filter Bubbles: Many websites use personalization to fine-tune content for each user.
+- Filter Bubbles and Algorithmic Society: Many websites use personalization to fine-tune content for each user.
 For example, if you and a friend both search for identical keywords on Google, it is likely that you will each receive stightly different results.
 However, social scientists have begun to argue that this invisible personalization is harmful to users.
 In our work, we are focused on quantifying the degree to which major websites personalize content and what information they use to power their algorithms.
-Once we understand the underlying mechanisms behind filter bubbles, we can devise new techniques to overcome them.
-Our work on the Filter Bubble has appeared at WWW 2013, and the code/data from our experiments is available here.
-We are actively researching other areas of web personalization, as well as defense mechanisms to pop Filter Bubbles.
+Once we understand the underlying mechanisms behind these algorithms, we can devise new techniques to overcome them.
+Our work on understanding personalization algorithms has appeared at WWW 2013 and IMC 2014.
+You can learn more about this work, as well as download our code and data, by visiting our site dedicated to the subject. available here.
+We are actively researching other areas of web and real-world personalization, as well as defense mechanisms to pop Filter Bubbles.

 - Crowdturfing: There is a growing underground market on the Web for malicious crowdsourcing.
 For just a few cents, you can buy Facebook likes, Twitter followers, bulk social networking accounts, and fake reviews on Yelp.
 These types of social spam are extremely difficult for existing security systems to stop because the damage is caused by real people, not automated programs.
 In our work, we have measured malicious crowdturfuing systems, and we are actively engaged in devising new solutions to stop these insidious threats.